Sherman Building (Sullivan, Indiana)

-Sherman Building is a historic commercial building located at Sullivan, Sullivan County, Indiana.
+Sherman Building is a historic commercial building located at Sullivan, Indiana.
 It was built between 1926 and 1915, and is a three-story, rectangular, brick building with terra cotta trim.
 The building housed the Sherman Theater on the first and second floors and offices on the third floor.

 It was listed on the National Register of Historic Places in 1986.